law

 Images The inscription Equal Justice Under Law on frieze of U.S. Supreme Court building, Matt H. Wade, CC-BY-SA-3.0; Walter Gotell as General Anatol Gogol in The Spy Who Loved Me (1977), fair use

-Robert S Urbanek grew up in Southern California and earned a BA in journalism from California State University, Long Beach, in 1973.
-He has more than two decades of experience as a writer and editor for community newspapers and medical and legal-related publications, which included several years each with the National Notary Association, The Doctors' Company and CCH Incorporated.
-The author lives in Vacaville, California © Robert S Urbanek.
+Robert S Urbanek grew up in Southern California and earned a BA in journalism from California State University, Long beach, in 1973.
+He has more than two decades of experience as a writer and editor for community newspapers and medical and legal-related publications, which included several years each with the National Notary Association, The Doctors' Company, and CCH Incorporated. © Robert S Urbanek